 - The first is to encourage aspirin use for primary prevention a cardiovascular disease when the benefits outweigh the risks for men age 45-79 and women 55-79.
 (When the patient is in that age range.)

-- The second is to screen for high blood pressure and all adults aged 18 and older.
+- The second is to screen for high blood pressure in all adults aged 18 and older.

 - And the third is intensive behavioral counseling to promote a healthy diet for adults who already have hyperlipidemia, hypertension, advancing age, and other known risk factors for cardiovascular and diet related chronic diseases.